Understanding the Soil Environment

 Basic chemical soil tests (nitrogen, phosphorus, potassium, and pH) can be handled through the county extension service.
 For a very thorough soil analysis with written interpretation and recommendations, contact Integrated Fertility Management at (800) 332-3179.
 What occurs below ground, unseen, largely determines what we see above ground.
 The knowledge of basic soil conditions is essential to proper cultural decisions and practices.
 Again, healthy soil grows healthy plants.

 - Commercial compost - bulk or bagged

-- Well aged manure - our favorite is horse
+- Well-aged manure - our favorite is a horse manure

 - Well rotted sawdust